michaelcerpa/Portfolio/README.md

 A single hand-written page that exhibits my work — Granite and Strata (enterprise AI, sanitized) and Cairn (a live Sierra trip planner).
-Each project is its own repo and its own deploy; this site shows a real screenshot of each and links to the live app at `mcerpa.com/granite/`, `/strata/`, `/cairn/` — same domain, full viewport, no iframes.
+Each project is its own repo and its own deploy; this site shows a muted screen-recording loop of each app in action and links to the live thing at `mcerpa.com/granite/`, `/strata/`, `/cairn/` — same domain, full viewport, no iframes.

-The hero carries one live element: real NOAA conditions for the Eastern Sierra, fetched from Cairn's own API and typed out on load.
+The hero carries one live element: current San Francisco weather, fetched by the visitor's own browser straight from the National Weather Service and typed out on load.
 If the fetch fails, the line hides — it is never faked.

 ## Architecture